richecr/duck-orm/docs/getting_started.md

 ### Dependencies

-DuckORM uses `databases` for database connection.
+`DuckORM` uses `databases` for database connection.

 ### Extras dependencies

-DuckORM has 3 dependencies that depend on the backend database you want to use:
+`DuckORM` can have up to 3 dependencies according to the backend database(s) you want to use:

 #### Postgresql